seekdestiny/udacity-CarND/CarND-Advanced-Lane-Lines/README.md

 #### 1. Provide an example of a distortion-corrected image.

 We apply the distortion correction to a test image, for example `test6.jpg`, again using the cv2.undistort function.
 This is in image undistortion part.
+The difference between original and undistorted image is displayed as well.
 The result is shown below.

 ![alt text][image2]

+![alt text][image3]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.